I was born in East London in 1959 but moved to Welling (a suburb that can’t decide if it’s in South London or Kent) where I grew up.

 In 1979 I moved back to East London where I lived for 12 years whilst studying for a BSc degree in psychology.
 After that I went on to study for an MSc in applied psychology and technology assessment at Cranfield Institute of technology in Bedford.

-I moved to Yarnton with Fiona in 1993 and a year later we opened our first small shop in central Oxford .
+I moved to Yarnton with Fiona in 1993 and a year later we opened our first small shop in central Oxford.
 From there we went on to grow the business to a 6 store chain with branches across the country.
-We recently closed all our stores in the face of huge overheads and falling sales on the high street.
-We now focus on our online business and a department store concessions.
-I also do consultancy work and write on retail and the environment.
+We closed all our stores in 2015 in the face of huge overheads and falling sales on the high street.
+We now focus on our online business and I also do work as a retail analyst and speaker and write on retail and the environment.

 I’m a writer and campaigner for independent retail, and I write a regular column for the national magazine Retail Week.
 I’ve also written pieces for other local and national magazines, including The Independent, The Evening Standard and The Guardian, as well as local newspapers in Oxford and Banbury.
 I’ve appeared on National TV, radio and online, discussing economic, high street issues and animal welfare issues.
-I also write about politics for a number of online publications including Huffington Post and Evolve Politics.
+I also write about politics for a number of online publications including Huffington Post, Evolve Politics and The London Economic .

 I’ve recently been focussing on the idea of how businesses can be operated on a more sustainable and ethical footing and I’m about to launch a new business to promote and sell ethical products.
 I’m also increasingly concerned with how consumerism can be balanced sustainably against finite natural resources.

-I stood in the 2015 General Election in Banbury and am proud to have been asked to fight again in the upcoming snap election on June 8th.
+I stood in the 2015, 2017 and 2019 General Elections in Banbury.
 I believe that the Green Party now has policies that can provide fair and sensible solutions to the wider issues in society as well as focussing on the environmental concerns.
 I also think that in years to come green issues will become unavoidably bound to everything we do as a society and only a party with a realistic grasp of that relationship will be able to deal with the problems that will be facing us over the next several decades.

 While other parties pay lip service to the idea of a green future, the Green Party allows such a concept to inform and evolve within its mainstream policies.
 I’m convinced that this is an essential element in world politics to ensure our future survival and prosperity as a nation and even as a species.

-I’m an ardent advocate on both national and local green issues, particularly relating to sustainable farming methods, the treatment of animals in food production and green energy.
+I’m an ardent advocate on both national and local green issues, particularly relating to sustainable farming methods, the green belt and the treatment of animals in food production and green energy.
 As a local independent businessman, I’m also and avid promoter of local enterprise and businesses that put back as much into society as they take out.

 This is particularly relevant in today’s retail world where the future of the UK high street is in some doubt.
-As a retailer for 28 years and an operator of one of the last remaining independents in central Oxford (before we were forced to close it due to cost pressures), I know exactly how hard it is for small businesses to compete and survive in the face of the large multi-nationals.
+As a retailer for 30 years and an operator of one of the last remaining independents in central Oxford, I know exactly how hard it is for small businesses to compete and survive in the face of the large multi-nationals.
 I’m involved in many initiatives and local and national projects aimed at dealing with growing problems facing small businesses such as high rents and rates and the skills gaps opening up in many areas of commerce.

 Health and education provision are issues of particular relevance to everyone, especially with many health and support services under attack from both local and national government spending cuts.
 I’m believe strongly that the NHS should be returned to full public ownership and control, in the face of the erosion that has been forced on it by successive governments.
-This has become and even more key issue since the 2015 General Election.
-There are no easy solutions, but the one thing I am sure will not work is the privatisation by stealth that the Conservatives have already set in motion and parties like UKIP would expand on given the chance.
+There are no easy solutions, but the one thing I am sure will not work is the privatisation by stealth that the Conservatives have already set in motion.

 I support pragmatic solutions to problems wherever possible and believe local issues are always better dealt with by local people with local resources.
 Only The Green Party has the vision and commitment to these ideals in the face of increasingly bland and unimaginative policies from the three other main parties.